Quality control (QC) reports

 Interpretation

 The flagged physiology topoplot helps evaluate the likelihood of detecting neural activation in regions with high signal strength and retained channels.
-For instance, when hoping to record a strong finger-tapping response, ensure the participant exhibits high signal strength in the motor cortex as indicated by the UI, has retained channels in longer SDS in the retained channels topoplot, and is colored light pink in the flagged physiology topoplot.
+For instance, when hoping to record a strong finger-tapping response, ensure the participant exhibits high signal strength in the motor cortex as indicated by the UI, has retained channels in longer SDS in the retained channels topoplot, and is colored gray in the flagged physiology topoplot.

 EEG quality control report